BitBoxSwiss/mcu/README.md

 #### astyle Git hook

-For convenience please enable the git hooks which will trigger astyle each time you commit.
-To do so type in the repo directory:
+For convenience, enable a Git hook to trigger the `astyle` styling whenever a `git commit` operation is performed.
+This is done by typing in the repository directory:

     cd .git/hooks
     ln -s ../../contrib/git/pre-commit